offspot/wikifundi/README.md

 sudo docker run -p 8080:80 -v ${PWD}/data:/var/www/data -it wikifundi_en
 ```

-On start, if the database not exist, then it is initialized and the
+On start, if the database not exist, then it is initialized.
+You can
-mirroring script is lauched.
-If the databse exist, you can force
-mirroring by changing environments variables :
+lauch mirroring by changing environments variables :

 `sudo docker run -p 8080:80 -e MIRRORING=1 -v ${PWD}/data:/var/www/data -it wikifundi_en`

 You can also change options script with MIRRORING_OPTIONS :